exercism/go/exercises/practice/bob/.approaches/introduction.md

 ## Which approach to use?

-Since the approaches are similar in performance, which to use is pretty much a matter of personal preference.
+Since each approach sometimes gave results slower than the other approaches when benchmarking, which to use could be a matter of stylistic choice.

 - To compare the performance of the approaches, check out the [Performance article][article-performance].